carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 #### **EEGLAB is a set of Matlab functions (... which are text files).**

 Before we get started analyzing EEG data in EEGLAB lets take a look at how the functions operate in the Matlab environment.
-Matlab is and interpreted language.
+Matlab is an interpreted language.
 This means that it will read some text, interpret it in a very specific way and then perform the operations that are defined by the text.

 For our purposes we can think of Matlab doing two very important things:
-1. it stores information in memory as different kinds of variables
+1. It stores information in memory as different kinds of variables
-2. it can perform operations (or functions) on those variable
+2. It can perform operations (or functions) on those variables

 Lets open the Matlab Integrated Development Environment (IDE) and take a look at these capabilities.